fairhopeweb/xero-sweet-git/README.md

 # Disclosure

 > Use this at your own Risk !
-It was requested, so am satisfying this request, but I won't be held liable if you didn't follow above recommendations....
+I won't be held liable if you didn't follow above recommendations....
 Always Backup..
 If you don't and break your system it's on you !!!!